 Even then, getting a job does not necessarily mean you stop receiving Temporary Assistance right away.

 Here's how it works

 A portion of what you earn from your job is not counted when determining eligibility for continued Temporary Assistance.
-This means new earnings do not result in reduced benefits, up to a certain point.
+This means new earnings may not result in reduced benefits.